AvolitesLtd/TitanManual/docs/timelines.md

 -----------------

 The grey user cursor on the Timeline View sets the entry position for new triggers.
 It can also be used as a "play head" to manually move the play position along the timeline while testing.
+You can position the cursor by tapping the screen in the ruler area at the top of the Timeline View.

 The \{Select Cursor\} context menu option sets Wheel A to control the cursor position.